 Best Home Robots: The Waiting Game

 Okay, we may need some more time to catch up to The Jetsons’ Rosie the robot, who does chores for the family, but we can still dream!
 Nevertheless, the best home robots that will be on sale soon can make life a little easier for busy families.
 You may want to keep this in mind while prepping your holiday wish list this year!
 We’ll be sure to keep a close eye on how these home bots progress and will keep you updated.
-Check out all of the latest smart home products including robot vacuums and robot lawn mowers.
+Check out all of the latest in the smart home world, including robot vacuums and robot lawnmowers.